josefin-werme/LAVA/README.md

     -   ***cases***: number of cases

-        -   set to 1 or the total sample size for continuous phenotypes
+        -   set to 1 for continuous phenotypes

     -   ***controls:*** number of controls

-        -   set to 0 for continuous phenotypes (important!); the case / control ratio is used to distinguish binary and continuous phenotypes, and is required for appropriate processing of binary sumstats.
+        -   set to 0 for continuous phenotypes (important!); the case / control ratio is used to distinguish binary and continuous phenotypes, and is required for appropriate processing of binary phenotypes.

     -   ***prevalence*** (optional): the population prevalence of binary phenotypes